Partnering with GetVirtual and the City and County of Santa Cruz

 3. Students get hands-on experience in entrepreneurship, e-commerce, client services, SEO, and tools.

 In the summer, all students are welcome from any college and prerequisites and restrictions are lifted.
 Visiting students register through Summer.ucsc.edu.
 Enrollment is now!
 More information at summer.ucsc.edu.

 Learn the basics of setting up a start-up company including principles of data collection, marketing, and resources needed.
 Design a business plan or work with existing businesses, in groups of students coached by a successful entrepreneur this summer.

+This class is completely online with realtime webinars and weekly office hours with Instructors and Mentors.
 Students build teams with one student as entrepreneurial lead and are assigned mentors based on their business ideas.
-Students received funding, either from the NSF I-Corps grant to CIED as a newly established NSF I-Corps Site or from the IDEA Hub to aid them in the main course task of “getting out of the building” to interview potential customers each week.
+Students may receive funding, either from the NSF I-Corps grant to CIED as a newly established NSF I-Corps Site or from the IDEA Hub to aid them in the main course task of “getting out of the building” to interview potential customers each week.
 Based on feedback, they adjust and hone their business value propositions.
-Teams prepare weekly slide decks based on the lessons learned from customer discovery and present these during the Friday afternoon webinars.
+Teams prepare weekly slide decks based on the lessons learned from customer discovery and present these during the webinars.

 Take a look at the syllabus from our recent 8-Week Summer session for more information.

 Learn more about the National Science Foundation I-Corps grant funding of STEM research commercialization that SEA students may qualify for and learn about other funding.